 Jean Paré (pronounced “Gene Perry”) is the one of the world’s top selling cookbook authors, with 30 million copies of her books sold as of 2017 Bain, Jennifer.
 What happens when you collect 6,700 cookbooks.
 Toronto, Canada: The Toronto Star.
 22 November 2011..
 Her writing career didn’t begin until she was 54.

-Each of Jean’s cookbooks is a single subject, which appeals strongly to collectors.
+Each of Jean’s cookbooks covers a single subject, which appeals strongly to collectors.
 Her first book in the early 1980s was called “Company’s Coming 150 Delicious Squares”; it had 150 recipes in it.
 Her next two books were “Company’s Coming Casseroles” and “Company’s Coming Muffins & More.”
-As of 2006, she had completed over 100 cookbooks in all.
+As of 2011, she had completed over 200 cookbooks in all.
+Ibid.

 The core of her books has remained homecooking, though she branched out in the late 1900s to include the new foods becoming common in North America at the time (while still sticking to her principle that her recipes should only call for ingredients that people could easily get at their neighbourhood supermarkets.)
 At a public reading she once gave, someone in the audience complained that some of her recipes called for tins of mushroom soup (instead of calling for a proper sauce to be made.)
 Jean responded by starting to give directions on how to make a mushroom sauce from scratch.
 The audience member interrupted her and sputtered, “I’d never have time for that.”
 “Exactly,” Jean replied.